Introduction to Elixir

 1. Let It Crash

-# Let processes crash and supervisors restart them
+# Let a process crash and let its supervisor restart it.

 2. Immutability